ICT381/ict381-lab-notes/MAC/LAB_5C_MAC.md

 4. If the build is successful, you should see a success message at the end of the pipeline or a green tick at the top of the page.

 5. Go to the web browser and navigate to `http://DEPLOYMENT_EC2_IP`.
-Pleae ensure that you can view the application.
+Please ensure that you can view the application.

    ![](../images/lab5C/myreactapp-deployed-before.png)